 [Update: Bertrand Carlier, a local journalist and founder of a famous website about cultural events, took 2 years to conduct research about old archives and the result is a book – in french first! – published in July 2017.
 Read more on the french crowdfunding page of the project]

 Of course, Burgundy is famous all over the world for its wines and there are also many specific gastronomic traditions here not to mention for example the snails (check here some local specialities)!
 But Dijon is specifically known for the “moutarde de Dijon” (Dijon mustard, more information here).
 First because at that time, you needed lots of verjuice to make it, which was of course not a problem here with the local vine-growing.
 Second thanks to the good climatic and geographic conditions and third, thanks to the Dukes’ influence who promoted the mustard as a rare and precious product.
 The story behind the name “moutarde” is a reward from Duke Philippe le Hardi who was so satisfied with the city that he allowed it to claim the motto “Moulte me tarde“, old French expression meaning ” I can’t wait for it”.

-In 2021-2022, Dijon expects the launching of a huge project: the Cité internationale de la gastronomie.
-Indeed, the city enjoys worldwide renown as one of the major gastronomic hubs in France, with Tours, Lyon and Rungis.
+In May 2022, Dijon launched its Cité internationale de la gastronomie et du vin.
+Indeed, the city enjoys worldwide renown as one of the major gastronomic hubs in France, says CNN Travel.
+It’s also a first step to discover the larger destination, Vallée de la Gastronomie, that extends from Dijon to Marseille.
 And you know what?
-Every sunday in spring and summer, people here attend a Brunch des Halles, a delicious opportunity to experiment the “repas gastronomique des Français”, typical french meal!
+Every Sunday in spring and summer, people attend a Brunch des Halles, a delicious opportunity to experiment the “repas gastronomique des Français“, typical French meal!

-How to come in Dijon: 1h45 from Paris (Lyon Pardieu station), 2h45 from Geneva, 3h from Lille by high speed train.
+How to come: 1h45 from Paris (Lyon Pardieu station), 2h45 from Geneva, 3h from Lille by high speed train.